2016–17 Tennessee Lady Volunteers basketball team

 The 2016–17 Tennessee Lady Volunteers basketball team represented the University of Tennessee in the 2016–17 college basketball season.
-The Lady Vols, led by 5th year head coach Holly Warlick, played their games at Thompson–Boling Arena and were members of the Southeastern Conference.
+The Lady Vols, led by 5th-year head coach Holly Warlick, played their games at Thompson–Boling Arena and were members of the Southeastern Conference.
 They finished the season 20–12, 10–6 in SEC play to finish in fifth place.
 They lost in the second round of the SEC women's tournament to Alabama.
-They received an at-large to the NCAA women's tournament, where they defeated Dayton in the first round before losing to Louisville in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Dayton in the first round before losing to Louisville in the second round.